 At the same time, using Cyclonis Password Manager offers many features to help make your online life easier.
 For example:

-Cyclonis does not impose a limit on the amount of data that you can store in Cyclonis Password Manager and anticipates that users will make reasonable use of the app based on Cyclonis' business experiences.
+Cyclonis does not impose a standardized limit on the amount of data that you can store in Cyclonis Password Manager and anticipates that users will make reasonable use of the app based on Cyclonis' business experiences.
 The vault size will increase as you store more data in Cyclonis Password Manager, but the vault is optimized to use minimal space.
 For example, 50 username and password sets, a credit card, several IDs, and a few notes are likely to take up less than 1MB of space, altogether.
 Of course, if you are using a cloud storage provider option, your vault will consume some space on your selected cloud provider (which may or may not create a cost for you depending on the cloud service you use).

 Two-factor authentication is an authentication process that requires two separate pieces of information to grant access to your account.
 For Cyclonis Password Manager, those two separate pieces of information consist of something you know (your master password) and something you are provided (a temporary code that is generated and sent to your registered account email address).